D2KLab/entity2vec/README.md

 ## Entity classification

+Generate unique vector representation for an entity, without considering the role of semantic properties, to use in classification tasks.

 0) Create empty directory called emb

 1) Run node2vec on the whole graph to create a single global embedding of the entity